rbisdorff/Digraph3/docSphinx/author.rst

 * Founding Dean of the UL *Faculty of Law, Economics and Finance* (FDEF) (2003 - 2004)
 * Founding Head of the *Applied Mathematics Research Unit*, FDEF, University of Luxembourg (2004 - 2007)
 * Active member of the *Interdisciplinary Laboratory for Intelligent and Adaptive Systems* (ILIAS), *Computer Science and Communications* Research Unit (CSC), *Faculty of Science, Technology and Communication* (FSTC) (2007-2017)
-* Elected representative of the academic staff in the *Governing Board* of the UL (2014 - 2017)
 * Elected FSTC's academic staff representative in the *University Council* -the Senate- of the UL (2011 - 2016)
 * Founding head of the UL *Doctoral School of Computer Science and Computer Engineering* (2011 - 2015)
 * Founding chair of the APUL - *The Association of Professors of the University of Luxembourg* (2011 - 2014)
+* Elected representative of the professors in the UL *Board of Gouvernance* (2014 - 2017)
 * President of the *Belgian Operational Research Society*, ORBEL a.k.a.
 Sogesci-B.V.W.B.
 (2008 - 2010)
 * Vice-president of the *Scientific Advisory Commission* of the UL (2005 - 2009)
 * Vice-president of the *International Federation of Operational Research Societies* (IFORS) representing EURO - the *Association of European Operational Research Societies* (2005 - 2007)